 This year for the first time in my life I made New Year resolutions.
-One of them was having a thirty-day challenge every month.
-These were a mixture of fun things, and some not so fun things.
-To make myself stick with it I decided to start with something fun.
+One of them was to have a thirty-day challenge every month.
+These was a mixture of fun things, and some not-so-fun things.
+To make myself stick with it, I decided to start with something fun.
 I had to learn to juggle 3 balls, the aim being to be able to do it at least for thirty seconds (trust me it is a lot!).

-My reason for wanting to learn to juggle was decade old fascination with it.
-After the ball had had quite a few close calls with the TV and it had hit my nose close to a hundred times, I did it!
+My reason for wanting to learn to juggle was a decade-old fascination with it.
+After the ball had had quite a few close calls with the TV and it had hit my nose close to a 100times, I did it!
 But this post is not about how I learnt to juggle, though that would be an interesting post.
 It is about what I learnt by learning to juggle.
 Knowing how to juggle didn’t add any real value to my life, but it did teach me a few very important lessons.
 Which is why I believe learning new skills can be extremely useful.

 We learn the value of patience – Once again go back to the time when you were an infant.
 Did you learn to walk in a day or a week?
 It took months of hard work, and not all babies learn to walk in the same amount of time.
 So, don’t expect to learn or succeed in a day or two, some things might even take years, and just because your best friend did it in two weeks does not mean you will too.
 It might take you longer or if you are lucky a shorter amount of time.
 It might seem like you are never going to learn, but I assure that will never be the case (unless of course all you are doing is thinking about learning).

-You can flaunt – Okay, this might not be a real benefit, but its fun to flaunt when you can do something others around you can’t.
+You can flaunt it– Okay, this might not be a real benefit, but it’s fun to flaunt when you can do something others around you can’t.
 It gives a little boost to my teen ego😂.